TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 .. note::

-   Most occuring mistake for seemingly empty Repositories is a mis-configured *Storage-PID*.
+   Most occurring mistake for seemingly empty Repositories is a mis-configured *Storage-PID*.
 Thus, you should firstly evaluate the Template Module whether it is set correctly.